Yopovin3/yopovine3/README.md

 # yopovine3

-Van Netwerk Engineer naar Security Engineer.
-Momenteel bezig met eJPT & Google CyberSecurity.
+From Netwerk Engineer to Security Engineer.
+At this moment studying for INE eJPT & Google CyberSecurity.